Governance Best Practices

 Board Member Job Descriptions and Responsibilities

-When a new trustee joins your board, or if a board member is assuming a new role, it is imperative to establish clear expectations for their roles and responsibilities.
+It is imperative to establish clear expectations for trustee roles and responsibilities.
 A comprehensive description of each board position is fundamental in fostering a successful board by clarifying individual and collective duties, thereby reducing ambiguity and potential conflicts.

 Board Self Assessment

-One of the most important pillars of excellence in governance is conducting a board self-assessment; it is often seen as a hallmark of high-performing boards.
+One of the most important pillars of excellence in governance is conducting a board self-assessment.
 Board self-assessments and individual board member evaluations provide an opportunity to reflect on performance, collect data on all areas of board oversight and allow board members to further understand the breadth of their role – individually and as a whole governing entity.

 Board Member Recruitment